Prometheus (Manship): Models

-The model for Prometheus was Leonardo Nole (c.
+The model for the full-scale Prometheus sculpture was Leonardo Nole (c.
 1907–1998), an Italian-American lifeguard from New Rochelle who modeled for college art classes.
 He spent three months posing for this assignment in the spring of 1933.
 After World War II, he became a postal worker.

 Manship's assistant Angelo Colombo did most of the detail work when Nole was posing.
 Henry Kreis, another assistant, sculpted the hair.

-Ray Van Cleef posed for the original small-scale rendering.
+Artist's model Ray Van Cleef evidently posed for the original small-scale rendering that the full-scale sculpture was based on.